litestar-org/fast-query-parsers/README.md

 parse_url_encoded_dict parse url-encoded values into dict: Mean +- std dev: 3.77 us +- 0.08 us
 ```

-To actually mimick the parsing done by `parse_url_encoded_dict` we will need a utility along these lines:
+To actually mimic the parsing done by `parse_url_encoded_dict` we will need a utility along these lines:

 ```python
 from collections import defaultdict